gogs/docs/en-US/intro/troubleshooting.md

 - Causes: golang package in RHEL/CentOS does not support Elliptic Curve cryptography (because it's patented) and it's specifically removed from CentOS/RHEL.
 - Solution: download and install Go from [golang.org/dl](http://golang.org/dl).

+## SSH

+- Error: SSH conection hangs for 60 seconds
+- Causes: Gogs will request itself (web service) after every SSH push, and your server firewall or ISP does not allow that happen

 ## Git

 - Error: `bash /path/to/gogs: no such file or directory`